chinshr/ruby-pocketsphinx-server/README.md

 ## Run ruby-pocketsphinx-server

-Clone the git repository:

-    git clone git://github.com/alumae/ruby-pocketsphinx-server.git

-Before executing, add `/usr/local/lib` to the path where GStreamer plugins are looked for:
+Note: Before executing, add `/usr/local/lib` to the path where GStreamer plugins are looked for:

     export GST_PLUGIN_PATH=/usr/local/lib